On day 111 of my 366-day self-care challenge, I took a hike while listening to an audio book.

 I like that books are portable.
 I can tuck one in my purse just in case I need to fill a few minutes while waiting for an appointment, and reading before bed also helps me settle down after a busy day.

-Recently, though, I’ve grown to appreciate the versatility of audio books too.
+Recently, though, I’ve grown to appreciate the versatility of audio books.
 Unlike bound books, they allow me to listen on the go, learning something while I’m also working on other tasks, like taking a walk or cleaning.

 Even so, there are many tasks that can be combined quite well, especially when they don’t require your full attention.
 Yesterday, I took a walk in the afternoon to clear my head, and I decided to bring my audio book along.
 Exercise?
 Check.
 Learning on the go?
 Check.
 Being surrounded by nature’s beauty?
 Check.

 As I listened to the words of the narrator, I noticed beautiful spring flowers emerging on the forest floor, I felt the sun warming my body and I gazed at Mount Rainier in the distance.
-I was aware of bits and pieces of what was going on around me, but nothing required my full attention.
+I was the little things going on around me, but nothing required my full attention.
 That’s what made it so lovely.

 I felt rejuvenated afterward.
+That’s exactly what self-care does for us.
 My spirit had been fully recharged and my mood was lighter.
-Ultimately, that 30-minute walk allowed me to be more efficient when I eventually returned to my project.
+Ultimately, that 30-minute walk and dose of learning allowed me to be more efficient when I eventually returned to my project.